2015-16 Annual Report (Text version)

 Significant client assignments increased

-For the 2014–15 year, QTC recorded an operating profit after tax from its capital markets operations of $41.3 million (2013–14: $119.2 million), mainly attributable to earnings on capital, plus fair value accounting gains associated with the management of QTC’s funding task and balance sheet.
+In 2015-16, QTC recorded an operating profit after tax from its capital markets operations of $46.9 million (2014–15: $41.3 million), mainly attributable to earnings on capital, plus fair value accounting gains associated with the management of QTC’s funding task and balance sheet.

 QTC borrows in advance of requirements to ensure public sector entities have ready access to funding when required, to reduce the risk associated with refinancing maturing loans, and for liquidity management purposes.
 As a consequence of market changes, realised and unrealised accounting gains or losses may be recorded during the year which, depending on whether these transactions are held to maturity, may be reversed in subsequent accounting periods.

 Separate from QTC’s capital markets operations, QTC’s long-term assets, which comprises the investments set aside primarily to support the State’s defined benefit superannuation, recorded a loss of $908.6 million (2014–15: $151.3 million profit).
 Managed by QIC, these assets were transferred to QTC by the Queensland Government under an administrative arrangement in 2008; in return, QTC issued fixed-rate notes to the State that provide a fixed rate of return.
 While QTC bears the fluctuations in the value and returns on the asset portfolio, there is no cash flow effect for QTC.
 Any losses incurred by this segment have no impact on QTC’s capital markets activities or its ability to meet its obligations.